"Learning about yourself begins during the selection process: you’re confronted with certain aspects that you’ll need to

 Personal development: general and specific training

 Leadership is the second pillar of the ING traineeship.
 We invest a lot of time and effort in developing your leadership skills.
 You receive intensive coaching from your manager and your talent manager.
 You can also be appointed a senior manager as your mentor.
 All ING trainees participate in our global learning events.
 There, you learn about every aspect of core banking, such as the role of a bank, the bank balance sheet, bank funding, IT processes and risk management.
 Needless to say, these events also help you to develop your soft skills such as how to deal with business partners, stakeholder management and presentation techniques.
 Each traineeship track also has its own specialised training courses.
-You can find out what they are under your chosen track: Retail Banking, Wholesale Banking, Finance, Risk, Information Technology or Human Resources
+You can find out what they are under your chosen track: Retail Banking, Wholesale Banking, Finance, Risk, Information Technology, Human Resources or Operations & Change.

 Personal support from your ING colleagues

 You’re in charge of the success of your own traineeship, but that doesn’t mean that you have to do it alone.
 You can always turn to your ING colleagues if you have any questions, are looking for someone to exchange thoughts with, or if you feel in need of (extra) coaching.
 You can bounce ideas off your talent manager, your line manager, your mentor and countless other colleagues.
 And your fellow trainees are excellent sparring partners, of course.